 4) Once the prepared water entered the body, its stored property must somehow heal the body's injured cells.

-Thanks to Mr Montagnier, we've discovered that water can ‘remember’ by forming nanoscale structures around RNA from bacterium.
-It then absorbs the radiation the 'bad' DNA gives off.
+Thanks to Mr Montagnier, there's now evidence that water can ‘remember’ by forming nanoscale structures around RNA derived from bacterium.
+The water then absorbs the radiation the 'bad' DNA gives off.
 If these structures of water are shaken amongst more water, they also give off EM radiation, altering the water around to create more structures.
 Pretty soon, the water is free of the actual original toxic agent, but filled with these nanoscale structures of water.
 Nice.
 We then found that water can form large structures, thanks to research by a different group of scientists.
 This is why water behaves in such an odd way.
 So far so good.

 We are though left with one huge whopper of a question; ‘why would biological systems be interested in tiny bursts of electromagnetic radiation?’